 - Transfer eggs to an ice bath and cool completely.
 Peel eggs and slice in half lengthwise.

-- To assemble: Place a small dab of mayo over each medium boiled egg half and top with a slice of pickled red onion.
+- Place a small dab of mayo over each medium boiled egg half and top with a slice of pickled red onion.
 Top half of the eggs with an anchovy fillet and dill flowers (or chopped dill) and the other half of the eggs with caperberries and oregano flowers (or chopped oregano).
 Lightly season with salt and pepper and serve.

 - *Makes 2 dozen Eggs